CRAG666/code_runner.nvim/README.md

 ## betterTerm

-you can directly integrate this plugin with [CRAG666/betterTerm.nvim](https://github.com/CRAG666/betterTerm.nvim) the way to do it is through command queries, `betterTerm` allows the command to be sent to a terminal, below it is shown how to use `betterTerm` term together with code_runner.nvim:
+You can directly integrate this plugin with [CRAG666/betterTerm.nvim](https://github.com/CRAG666/betterTerm.nvim) the way to do it is through command queries, `betterTerm` allows the command to be sent to a terminal, below it is shown how to use `betterTerm` term together with code_runner.nvim:

 ```lua